-A. SERVICE CLASSIFICATION NO. 1 - Residential Service:

-- a) A Customer who will use the service for residential purposes or as specified in Section 76 of the Public Service Law, for religious purposes, a Community Residence, or a post or hall owned or leased by a not-for-profit corporation that is a Veterans' Organization. - A Customer, as described in a. above, that has the option under Service Classification Nos.
+- A. SERVICE CLASSIFICATION NO. 1 Residential Service: (Rate Codes: 180, 194, 195, 480, 481, 580) - 1.
+Who Is Eligible - a) A Customer who will use the service for residential purposes or as specified in Section 76 of the Public Service Law, for religious purposes, a Community Residence, or a post or hall owned or leased by a not-for-profit corporation that is a Veterans' Organization. - b) A Customer, as described in a. above, that has the option under Service Classification Nos.
 12 - Backup and Maintenance Service, of choosing to pay the rates and charges associated with a different Service Classification. - c) Effective January 1, 2021, rates 480 and 481 are no longer available to new or transferring customers. - d) Effective January 1, 2025, rates 480 and 481 are no longer available to customers.
-Customers participating in this rate code as of December 31, 2024 will be transferred to Service Classification No. 1 (rate code 194180 or rate code 580 as appropriate) unless they request removal of that separate metertransfer to Rate Code 1 VTOU at least 30 days before that date.
+Customers participating in this rate code as of December 31, 2024 will be transferred to Service Classification No. 1 (rate code 194180 or rate code 580 as appropriate) unless they request removal of that separate metertransfer to Rate Code 1-VTOU at least 30 days before that date.